 Travel adapters are the sort of thing we all tend to leave it until the airport to buy - or, worse, from our hotel once we land on the other side and realise we forgot them.
-That’s a great way to pay inflated prices for a limited choice though, and you can save a lot of money by planning ahead and buying a couple of power adapters online before your holiday.
+That’s a great way to pay inflated prices for a limited choice though, and you can save a lot of money by planning ahead and buying a couple of power adapters online before your holiday, especially if you remember to keep using them on every trip.

 Adapters have come a long way over the last few years too.
 There’s no longer any need to build up a collection of different adapters for different countries, as it’s now easy to buy an adapter that can be, uh, adapted for just about any region, so that one piece of kit can cover you wherever you go.